GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 Postalicious is an app that lets you send custom HTTP requests to a server and inspect both the request and the response messages.
 In this way, it lets you control things like request parameters, headers, and the message body, and then you can see the raw response from the server.

-Here's a wireframe of the Postalicious interface that you can use to design around:
+Below is a wireframe of the Postalicious interface that you can use to design around.
+This design is a simplified version of the UI for  [Postman][postman-extension].

 <img alt="Postalicious mockup" width="800" src="https://cloud.githubusercontent.com/assets/709100/23727389/d4195ca8-0425-11e7-8a02-fe42d4938b9a.png">

-In order to give Postalicious something to practice on, you'll also build a simple HTTP server using Node.js and [Express][express] (we'll just call this the "sandbox server").
-This server won't do much, but it will provide a range of response to different kinds of requests so that your Postalicious app has a good sandbox to play with.

 If you are brand-new to HTTP, or just a little rusty, it is highly recommended that you go through some or all of the [courses and tutorials](#courses-tutorials-articles) in the [resources](#resources) section.
 Don't limit yourself to just these resources — there are lots of good learning materials on the web — but these at least should put you on more solid footing.

-It is recommended that you build the sandbox server first, and then the Postalicious app after.
-However, if you'd like to get a jump start on the sandbox server so that you can spend more time on Postalicious, you can use the provided [Scaffolded Sandbox Server](#scaffolded-sandbox-server) code.

 Finally, as a stretch exercise, use Postalicious to send requests to a real-world web API.